 - Fetal echocardiography: When it comes to having an in-depth overview of your baby’s heart, this test is helpful.
 The test might help in diagnosing or ruling out a congenital heart condition in your baby.

 - Specialized sonographic evaluation: This test is for confirming if a fetal abnormality is there.

 Undergoing a series of tests during your first trimester pregnancy may make you feel overwhelming.
 Fortunately, the information you obtain through these tests can work in you and your baby’s favour.
-Make sure you consult your private gynaecologist in London to receive the right treatment or take any preventative measures if necessary.
+If you have any concerns or questions, don’t hesitate to go now and consult your private gynaecologist in London to receive the right treatment or take any preventative measures if necessary.